 The great thing is, with a little nodding and prodding just off-camera, we managed to keep it relatively short and sweet this week.
 Man, that taser is the best little investment I ever did make…

-You can check out our December 2015 interview with Sister Gwen Collins here, and find out more about the Carmelite Monastery here.
+You can check out our December 2015 interview with Sister Gwen Collins here, and find out more about the Carmelite Monastery here – and what happened to the old dear here.
 You can also see the April 2001 visit by the relics of Saint Thérése of Lisieux here.
 Oh, and there are more Delgany Days With Shay right here.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.